Darshan (Indian religions): Other meanings

 Darshana also sometimes has a more mundane meaning.
 For example, Sivananda Saraswati wrote in his book The Practice of Brahmacharya that one of the eight aspects of brahmacharya (celibacy) is not to look lustfully at women: "You should carefully avoid ...
 Darshana or looking at women with passionate resolve".

 Scholar of religion Richard H. Davis has said that darshana (viewpoint, philosophical school) is one of three terms in classical Indian discourse that could be considered roughly analogous to what today's English-speakers understand as "religion."
 The other two terms are dharma (duty, morality, a code of proper conduct) and marga (route, spiritual path).
 According to Davis, "most Hindu texts accepted that religious paths (marga) are relative to the points of view (darśana) and moral responsibilities (dharma) of practitioners, whose individual circumstances may make one or another course of action more appropriate in their particular situations."

 Poet Gary Snyder has given a naturalistic meaning to darshana:

+Darshan is also a part of the name of India's public broadcaster Doordarshan combining the word दूर dūra 'far' altogether making दूरदर्शन dūrdarśan 'television'.